Rewriting systems, plain groups, and geodetic graphs: Embedded circuits in geodetic graphs

 \section{Embedded circuits in geodetic graphs}

 In this section we prove Theorem~\ref{ThmB:Shortcircuits}.
 We start with the following lemma.

-\begin{lemma} Let $\Gamma$ be a locally-finite simple geodetic graph.
-If $\rho$ is an embedded circuit of diameter exceeding two and that has minimal length among all such paths in $\Gamma$, then $\rho$ contains a geodesic sub-path of length three. \end{lemma}
+\begin{lemma} Let $\Gamma$ be a simple geodetic graph.
+If $\rho$ is an embedded circuit of diameter exceeding two and that has minimal length among all such embedded circuits in $\Gamma$, then $\rho$ contains a geodesic sub-path of length three. \end{lemma}

-\begin{proof} Let $\rho$ be an embedded circuit of diameter exceeding two and that has minimal length among all such paths in $\Gamma$.
+\begin{proof} Let $\rho$ be an embedded circuit of diameter exceeding two and that has minimal length among all embedded circuits of diameter exceeding two in $\Gamma$.
 Since $\rho$ has diameter at least three, there exist vertices $1$ and $x$ visited by $\rho$ such that $d(1, x) = 3$.
 We choose a basepoint (the vertex $1$), an orientation of $\rho$, and label the vertices visited by $\rho$ in order

 For each vertex $w \in \Gamma$, we say that $w$ is in \emph{level} $d(w, 1)$.

 Note that $m,n\geq 3$ since $\rho$ has diameter at least three.